-Comparison of MBA and Master's in Business
+Comparing an MBA and a Master's in Business

 An MBA draws from the learner's professional experience and teaches new managerial and leadership skills.
 Many MBA programs require previous work experience.
-Because many MBA students are busy professionals, colleges and universities often offer flexible part-time MBAs that allow students to work while earning their degree.
+Because many MBA students are busy professionals, colleges and universities often offer flexible part-time MBAs that allow students to work while earning their degrees.
 Other schools offer accelerated MBA programs for professionals who want to complete a master's degree as quickly as possible.

 Because many master's in business students plan on switching fields, not all programs offer flexible part-time options.
 However, online learning options allow some students to continue working while completing the program.
 Master's in business programs typically take a few years to complete, but the investment pays off for many graduates.
 Generally, a master's in business program does not require previous work experience.

-Classes and Curriculum
+Classes and Curricula

 Program curriculum varies based on numerous factors.
-These include whether you select an MBA or master's in business, and any specialization you may add to your degree.
+These include whether you select an MBA or master's in business and any specialization you may add to your degree.

 A master's in business focuses on one field.
 For example, a student interested in accounting would likely earn a master of science in accounting.
 This business degree requires numerous accounting courses, such as accounting theory, fundamentals of business law, and internal accounting.
 Other master's in business focuses include economics, finance, and marketing.